TEC Chair: Key Executive Program

 I am a person who believes that success is a choice.
 Whether it was finishing 5th woman over the line in a half-iron man triathlon or leaving a 28-year career to start my own consultancy, my driving force is always to be a high-achiever.
 Mediocre does not feature in my vocabulary.

-So, if your goal is to actively contribute to the performance of your organisation; if you want to help lift the talent and capabilities you see around you; and if you want to invest in your own personal and professional development, I urge you to consider applying for membership in KEY 122.
+So, if your goal is to actively contribute to the performance of your organisation; if you want to help lift the talent and capabilities you see around you; and if you want to invest in your own personal and professional development, I urge you to consider applying for membership in my group.

 - Leadership development